Risk Bounds for CART Classifiers under a Margin Condition: Risk Bounds

 \subsubsection{$\ef$ constructed via M2}

-In this subsection we define the different contrasts, expected loss and estimators exactly in the same way as in subsection \ref{subsec:m1}, although $l$ is replaced by the empirical expected loss on $X_1^{n_1}=\{X_i \ ; \ (X_i,Y_i)\in \Ll_1\}$ defined by (\ref{emploss}),

-since the models and the evaluations of the empirical errors $\g_{n_1}(\hat{f}_T)$ are computed on the same grid $X_1^{n_1}$.
-In this case, we obtain nearly the same performance for $\eft{T_{\a}}$ despite the fact that the constant appearing in the penalty term can now depend on $n_1$:
+Here we define the different empirical risks, expected loss and estimators exactly in the same way as in subsection \ref{subsec:m1}, although $l$ is replaced by the empirical expected loss $\lambda$ on $X_1^{n_l}=\{X_i \ ; \ (X_i,Y_i)\in \Ll\}$ defined in Definition \ref{def:perte}.
+In this case, we obtain nearly the same performance for $\eft{T_{\a}}$ despite the fact that the constant appearing in the penalty term can now depend on $n_l$: